Dave-team/Knowledge-base/Social.md

 - Compassion is empathy (understanding how someone feels) plus goodwill (wishing them well).
 Build compassion for someone by imagining their past (what would it have been like to grow up under their circumstances?
 Under the same circumstances, I might have turned out the same) Imagine their present – place yourself in their shoes now and imagine all the feelings they might have
 - Self compassion: this is the things you do when you have a hard time.
 Also, think about someone you admire and who is warm and compassionate.
 Think through their eyes telling you that you are absolutely perfect at this stage in your life.
 It can also be enhanced using photos that make you feel warm or e.g. quotes of others

+## Dealing with others
+- We may not be saintly enough to love our enemies, but, for the sake of our own health and happiness,let's at least forgive them and forget them.
+- One sure way to forgive and forget our enemies is to become absorbed in some cause infinitely bigger than ourselves.
+- Had we been in the same conditions and circumstances, we may just have done the same thing.
+- Give people understanding and let's hope the best for them
+- Like myself, people are asses - so don't be surprised when they act like it.
+- Give without expecting anything in return
+- When you are criticized, you are important because they spend energy on you.
+- Don't expect too much from people
+- The negative feeling is in you.
+Someone else might be perfectly calm under the same circumstances.
+- When you don’t want to, say no. That’s not selfish – it’s selfish to assume you should live your life as someone else sees fit.
+Don’t feel obligated to be with someone